Table of Contents

 A good quality video can help you set your application apart and allow it to outshine the competition.
 For this reason, choosing equipment that can record high-quality images and audio is essential.
 This can include a DSLR camera, laptop, or even your smartphone.

 When setting up your equipment, make sure it fully captures your profile and action shots.
 You may use a tripod or any objects around your area that will keep your video’s focus in place.
-To ensure clear speech and audio, we recommend using good-quality headphones or a microphones.
+To ensure clear speech and audio, we recommend using good-quality headphones or microphones.

 4) Dress professionally